How To Catch White Bass In Rivers? (5 Effective Steps)

 Is white bass fun to catch?

 Yes.
 White bass can be described as relative minnows and have been reported with weights of up to 9 pounds.
-They are abundant in reservoirs, rivers, and nearshore areas like inlets where cooler water enters warmer shoreline waters.

 What is the best bait for white bass?